Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Particle-identification algorithm

 The dependence on the cluster-counting efficiency is generally rather low as the classifier simply learns the additional scaling.
 Appendix~\ref{app:aucs} shows the information in Figs.~\ref{fig:roc} and \ref{fig:roc:bins} for cluster-counting efficiencies of 50\% and 100\%.

 To represent the performance of a particle-identification tool, the fraction of misidentified particles, $f$, is converted into a number of standard deviations, $\sigma$, using

 where $\Phi$ is the cumulative distribution function of the normal distribution.
 We choose not to explicitly quote a separation power, as the BDT responses are non-Gaussian.
-However the separation of the BDT discriminator distributions for different particle species can be judged by eye from the plots in App.~\ref{app:bdtscore} for a few example configurations.
-Figure~\ref{fig:significance:cld} shows the level of misidentification for all combinations of particle species for the different configurations tested on \cld (\ie time-of-flight measurement with or without \dedx measurement).
+However the separation of the BDT discriminator distributions for different particle species can be judged by eye from the plots in Appendix~\ref{app:bdtscore} for configurations with a time-of-flight resolution of 30\ps and cluster-counting efficiency of 80\%.

+The top part of Fig.~\ref{fig:significance:total} shows the level of misidentification integrated over the three species for the different configurations tested on \cld (\ie time-of-flight measurement with or without \dedx measurement).
 As expected, the misidentification is low at very low momenta where the distance between the speeds for the different particle types is rather large.
-For most particle combinations, including \dedx information from the silicon tracker (left column) improves the differentiation at low momentum regardless of time-of-flight resolution and at medium momentum in the case where time-of-flight is only known with a precision of 100\ps or worse.
-Interestingly at very high momenta, \dedx information deteriorates the classification presumably due to the additional noise without distinction power, see top parts of Fig.~\ref{fig:input:cld}.
-Note that 10~000 particles per species are considered in each bin.
-In case none of the 10~000 particles in the given bin was misidentified, the lower limit of the 68\% confidence level on $f_\sigma$, sitting at around $3.7\sigma$, is shown.
+Including \dedx information from the silicon tracker (left plot) improves the differentiation at low momentum regardless of time-of-flight resolution.
+Note that in case none of the particles in the given bin was misidentified, the lower limit of the 68\% confidence level on $f_\sigma$, sitting just below $4\sigma$ for the available sample size, is shown.

+The bottom part of Fig.~\ref{fig:significance:total} shows the same set of plots for the \idea case (\ie \dndx measurement with or without time-of-flight and/or \dedx measurement) with a cluster-counting efficiency of 80\%.
+The dependency on the cluster-counting efficiency is limited; corresponding plots for efficiencies of 50\% and 100\% can be found in Appendix~\ref{app:aucs}.
+The additional \dndx information generally improves the particle identification significantly, in particular for good to mediocre time-of-flight resolution or very high momenta.
+Nevertheless, all configurations suffer a severe deterioration of particle-identification properties at very high momenta caused by the difficult separation in this region as well as the much smaller number of training samples here than in other regions as shown in Fig.~\ref{fig:momentum}.
+The constraints put in place to avoid overfitting prevent very fine binning in this region.
+Similarly to the \cld case, adding silicon-based \dedx information improves the performance significantly for low momenta.